 Travel between Paris, France and Rome, Italy by bus is: Unrestricted.

 International entry status: Entry is unrestricted for citizens and permanent residents of France

 When traveling in Italy, you must follow these COVID-19 safety rules:

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Entry into France is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 The government of France has imposed these measures to reduce the spread of COVID-19:

 Last checked on 11/6/22.
 Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Paris from Rome.

 There are a few bus stations in Paris to start your journey from including Paris, Quai de Bercy (Bercy Seine), Paris, Place du Pantheon (Bibliothèque Sainte-Geneviève) and Paris, Cours-la-Reine.
 In Rome you have a few bus station options to choose from for your arrival including Rome, Termini, Roma, Via Marsala / Viale Enrico De Nicola and Rome, Rome Vaticano/ Fermata dell'autobus Via Crescenzio).

 Omio customers traveling this route depart most frequently from Paris Gare de Lyon and arrive in Rome, Termini.